mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

 4. Relational DBMS such as MySQL, PostgreSQL.

 ## System Design
-With our understanding of the functional and non-functional requirements of our system, we will now look at the system architecture, decomposition, and database design.
+With our understanding of the functional and non-functional requirements of our system, we will now look at the system architecture, subsystem decomposition, and database design.

 ###### Architecture of the System
 The IP/ Patent management system follows a simple 3 tier client/server architecture.
-The client can use web browsers to access the system through the local area network of the organization using the HTTPS protocol.
+The client can use web browsers to access the system through the local area network of the organization using the Hypertext transfer protocol secure (HTTPS) protocol.

 ![System-Architecture](/images/content/2022/07/System-Architecture.png)